A-Nuru/Udacity-Identify-Customer-Segments-Arvato/README.md

 ## Project Motivation
 This is the third project of Udacity Data Scientist Nanodegree.
 In this project, I applied unsupervised learning techniques to identify segments of the population that form the core customer base for a mail-order sales company in Germany.
-These segments can then be used to direct marketing campaigns towards audiences that will have the highest expected rate of returns.
+Thus, marketing campaigns can be targeted towards these identified segments so as to have the highest expected rate of returns.